F. H. Bradley: Legacy

 Bradley's philosophical reputation declined greatly after his death.
-British idealism was practically eliminated by G. E. Moore and Bertrand Russell in the early 1900s.
+The polemical attacks of G. E. Moore and Bertrand Russell against "Neo-Hegelianism," combined with the rise of anti-German sentiment and cultural morass brought upon by the First World War, resulted in British Idealism falling out of favor in Anglo-American philosophy.
 Bradley was also famously criticised in A. J. Ayer's logical positivist work Language, Truth and Logic for making statements that do not meet the requirements of positivist verification principle; e.g., statements such as "The Absolute enters into, but is itself incapable of, evolution and progress."

 There has in recent years, however, been a resurgence of interest in Bradley's and other idealist philosophers' work in the Anglo-American academic community.

 In 1914, a then-unknown T. S. Eliot wrote his dissertation for a PhD from the Department of Philosophy at Harvard University on Bradley.
 It was entitled Knowledge and Experience in the Philosophy of F. H. Bradley.
 Due to tensions leading up to and starting the First World War, Eliot was unable to return to Harvard for his oral defence, resulting in the university never conferring the degree.
 Nevertheless, Bradley remained an influence on Eliot's poetry.